PhKindermann/ipe-simplify/README.md

 ![Simplify examples](simplify.png)

-The second example illustrates a hand-drawn path, a polygonal simplification with tolerance 5px, and a spline simplification with tolerance 10px.
+The second example shows a hand-drawn path, a polygonal simplification with tolerance 5px, and a spline simplification with tolerance 10px.

 ![Simplify examples](simplifyspline.png)